BenBarrett89/field-of-view-calculator/README.md

 # field-of-view-calculator #

-> An Android app for calculating the block sizes for the field of view of a microscope
+> A basic React Native app for calculating the block sizes for the field of view of a microscope

 ## Background ##